 Contact a Criminal Defense Attorney Immediately

 The combination of a complex Aggravated Assault statute and the severe penalties that accompany all of the charges listed thereunder, it is important that you seek legal counsel from an experienced, resourceful criminal defense attorney.
-Contact our criminal defense attorneys at Sherick and Bleier Law Office today at 520-318-3939 to schedule a consultation.
+Contact our criminal defense attorneys at Sherick Law PC today at (520) 318-3939 to schedule a consultation.